User data security, privacy, and anonymity

-What is security, privacy and anonymity in laymen terms
+What are data security, privacy and anonymity in simple terms?

-- Privacy: Be able to fully control and manage one’s personal information or actions.
-In other words, ‘they’ can see who you are, but not what you do.
+- Privacy: To fully control and manage one’s personal information or actions.
+In other words, ‘they’ can see who you are but not what you do.

-- Anonymity: Be able to become fully unrecognizable in one’s data or actions.
-In short, ‘they’ can see what you do, but not who you are.
+- Anonymity: To become fully unrecognizable in one’s data or actions.
+In short, ‘they’ can see what you do but not who you are.

-- Security: Safeguards from threats, risks and danger.
-You are safe regardless of the fact that ‘they’ can see who you are, or what you do.
+- Security: To safeguard against threats, risks, and danger.
+You are safe even though ‘they’ can see who you are or what you do.

-Mailfence and user data security, privacy and anonymity?
+How does Mailfence comply with user data security, privacy, and anonymity?

 Mailfence and user data privacy